 In January 2014, George passed away leaving Ferrell feeling very blessed to have so many happy memories to help heal her broken heart.
 She is a proud step mother to Gregory & Kathryn and delighted to be “Grandma Ferrell” to Stella, Chase & Dylan.
 Ferrell is also happy to be a doggie Mommy to a beautiful long-hair German Shepherd, Lacey.

 As a gifted painter, Ferrell’s specialties are floral, birds and landscapes.
-Her travelling show most recently exhibited at Muse on 8th in Los Angeles.
-She currently has an art book and line of greeting cards in development.
+Her traveling show most recently exhibit at the City of Alhambra City Hall Lobby and Muse on 8th Café in Los Angeles.

 And the story continues…